MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-03-Transform-data.md

 ---
 lab:
-    title: 'Transform data with Apache Spark in Azure Databricks'
+  title: Transform data with Apache Spark in Azure Databricks
+  description: Azure Databricks is a Microsoft Azure-based version of the popular
+    open-source Databricks platform.
+Azure Databricks is built on Apache Spark, and offers a highly scalable solution for data engineering and analysis tasks that involve working with data in files.
+  duration: 30 minutes
+  level: 300
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Databricks
 ---

 # Transform data with Apache Spark in Azure Databricks